 Damage Indicating Replacement

-Excessive Scratching - Deep scratches usually result from harder metals, abrasives and heavy or sharp items digging into the surface.
-They cause a discoloration on the surface that is difficult to mask.
+- Excessive Scratching: Deep scratches usually result from harder metals, abrasives and heavy or sharp items digging into the surface.
+Sharp laboratory equipment and tools in your science lab can scratch a surface, causing a discoloration that is difficult to mask.
 Replacement is a subjective decision.

 How To Prolong Life

-With periodic care and maintenance throughout their life, these countertops can last a long time.
+With periodic care and maintenance throughout their life, these countertops can last into the long term.
 Clean spills and chemicals off the surface promptly, use acetone or household cleaners with a soft cloth, and restore finish by occasionally applying finish oil or Murphy’s oil.
 Never use wax or a polish containing wax, abrasive pads, powders or liquids (such as Soft Scrub) on epoxy resin work surfaces.

 Inspect joints and sinks weekly or bi-weekly for cracked or pitted joints and fill immediately with two-part Smooth-On epoxy adhesive to prevent leaking and migration of chemicals or other harmful liquids that may damage the supporting casework.